 Instructions

-• In a large pot, melt butter and add onion.
-Cook till translucent.
-Stir in caraway seeds and paprika and mix well.
+• In a Dutch oven or large pot, melt the butter over medium-low heat.
+Add the onion and cook until translucent, about 5 minutes.
+Stir in caraway seeds and paprika.

-• Slowly add about ¼ cup of the beef broth to lift the brown bits off the bottom of the pan.
-Then add remaining broth, diced tomatoes (potatoes and carrots if using), salt and pepper.
+• Slowly add ¼ cup of beef broth while scraping up any brown bits from the bottom of the pan.
+Add the remaining broth and diced tomatoes.
+Add potatoes and carrots if using.
+Season with salt and black pepper.

 Nutrition Information